2022 Economic Census Methodology

 Alternative Reporting Units (ARU) for Selected Industries

-In some industries, firms have difficulty reporting revenue and related data for each of their business locations (establishments).
+In some industries, firms have difficulty reporting receipts and related data for each of their business locations (establishments).
 However, they can provide firm-level industry totals with relative ease, and they can report separate payroll and employment information for each business location within the industry.
 Table 2 shows the industries for which an alternative questionnaire was used and the expected number of affected firms.

 If a firm had more than two establishments in one of the industries listed below, the firm received one questionnaire for each of those industries.
-Each questionnaire requested consolidated, firm-level data for revenue and related measures covering the firm’s nationwide operations.
+Each questionnaire requested consolidated, firm-level data for receipts and related measures covering the firm’s nationwide operations.
 A supplementary questionnaire enumerated the firm’s establishments in the industry and requested payroll and employment information for each of them.

 Single-Establishment Firms with 2022 Payroll